sciencor/isse-labs/lab3-doc/许诗雅-2400013077/README.md

 + debug-front-end-UI start at 15:55

 + debug-front-back-connect finished at 16:08
++ debug-date-picker-logic finished at 17:03

++ debug-sift-logic start at 18:48
++ debug-sift-logic finished at 18:59
-+ debug-back-end-date-picker-logic finished at 16:08
++ debug-addtask-uiupdate-logic finished at 19:06

 trae provided: